Tuition Assistance and Savings

 Community Grants and Campership of Chicago

 OSRUI campers living in Illinois or Northwest Indiana who attend a Jewish overnight camp for the first time for 3 weeks (19 days) or more are eligible for a community grant from Campership of Chicago.
 This is not based on financial need.
 Campers who have attended OSRUI for two weeks or less in the past are still eligible for this incentive.
 Other communities (such as Milwaukee and Madison WI) may have similar grants.
 Visit www.onehappycamper.org for more information or to see if your community has a program.

 Union for Reform Judaism Incentive Grants

 Campers in the Chicago metropolitan area (Cook, DuPage, Kane, Lake, McHenry & Will counties), may be eligible for financial aid from the Jewish Federation of Metropolitan Chicago.
 OSRUI will review your OSRUI scholarship forms and if we determine that you are eligible, we will send you the Federation application.
 Eligible campers must be entering 4th-12 grades and attending camp for 19 days (3 weeks) or longer.
 Campers attending Tour La'Agam are not eligible for a Federation scholarship.

 Campers outside of the Chicago metro area should contact their local Federation directly about scholarships based on financial need.

 OSRUI Camperships .
 Your camper must be registered for Summer 2016 before you submit a scholarship application.

 .
+Campership forms will be due DECEMBER 1st for those campers registered in September, October or November.
 You may not apply for a scholarship for more than 4 weeks of camp (except for Chalutzim campers).

 .
-Families applying for an OSRUI Campership may submit the standard deposit ($400 per camper/per session) via check or credit card or, if necessary, they may submit a $200 deposit per camper (in place of the standard deposit) by check to the Deerfield office.
+Families applying for an OSRUI Campership may submit the standard deposit ($500 per camper/per session) via check or credit card or, if necessary, they may submit a $200 deposit per camper (in place of the standard deposit) by check to the Deerfield office.
 We cannot confirm your registration or hold your child's spot until we receive the deposit check.
 If you cancel your child's registration before April 1st, there will be a $50 cancellation fee and the balance of your deposit will be refunded.
+When you register, just indicate you are paying the deposit via check.